trident64/SIDBlaster/ReadMe.md

 ## Technical Details

 SIDBlaster includes a complete 6510 CPU emulator to analyze SID files and ensure accurate relocation and disassembly.
 It tracks memory access patterns to identify code, data, and jump targets, producing high-quality disassembly output with meaningful labels.

+The relocation verification process traces SID register writes from both the original and relocated files to ensure they behave identically, guaranteeing that the relocation preserves all musical features.

 ## Acknowledgements